Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Results

 \subsection{Error Categorization}

-To gain insights into the MLLMs' performance and general medical understanding, each miss for the three MLLMs was qualitatively reviewed by a radiologist and categorized into three distinct error types: \begin{itemize} \item \textbf{Partial hit}: Predicted cell partially overlapped ($\le$50\%) with the ground truth annotation. \item \textbf{Position error}: Predicted cell overlapped with anatomically plausible but incorrect regions for the pathology. \item \textbf{Anatomy error}: Predicted cell was anatomically implausible for the given pathology, suggesting a potential misunderstanding of chest anatomy and/or the pathology. \end{itemize} For consistency, the error analysis was only performed on frontal radiographs, which represent 87\% of images in the test set.
-If a model produced more than 50 complete misses for a given pathology, only 50 were reviewed, and the proportion of position versus anatomy errors was estimated from this subset.
+To gain insights into the MLLMs' performance and general medical understanding, misses were reviewed and categorized as partial hits, position errors, or anatomy errors (see Methods for definitions).
 The breakdown of the MLLM predictions by error category is displayed in Fig.~\ref{fig:error_categorization}.
-For the two pathologies where GPT-4 and GPT-5 both outperformed the CNN (enlarged cardiomediastinum and cardiomegaly), the majority of misses were still partial hits for both models.
+For the two pathologies where GPT-4 and GPT-5 exhibited their highest performance (enlarged cardiomediastinum and cardiomegaly), the majority of misses were still partial hits for both models.
 The distribution of error categories varied more widely for the other pathologies.
-Despite an moderate average `full hit' rate, only 6.3\% of GPT-5's predictions represented an `anatomy error' on average across pathologies, indicating that the majority of misses were either a partial hit or at least corresponded to a plausible anatomical region.
+Despite a moderate average `full hit' rate, only 6.3\% of GPT-5's predictions represented an `anatomy error' on average across pathologies, indicating that the majority of misses were either a partial hit or at least corresponded to a plausible anatomical region.
 GPT-4 exhibited a higher rate of anatomy errors (18.0\% on average), with MedGemma exhibiting the most (29.9\% on average).
 For both GPT-4 and GPT-5, the highest percentages of anatomy errors were observed for pleural effusion and pneumothorax, indicating that the models' predictions were relatively often localized to an incorrect anatomical structure (i.e., non-lung regions) for these pathologies.